vippsas/vipps-developers/newsletters/2022-11-newsletter.md

   [searchable](https://developer.vippsmobilepay.com/search).
 * We have a new
   [Recommended flows](https://developer.vippsmobilepay.com/docs/solutions)
-  section to highlight combinations of Vipps APIs, such as [In-store using merchant scan](https://developer.vippsmobilepay.com/docs/solutions/loyalty-in-pos) and
+  section to highlight combinations of APIs, such as [In-store using merchant scan](https://developer.vippsmobilepay.com/docs/solutions/loyalty-in-pos) and
   [Electric vehicle charging](https://developer.vippsmobilepay.com/docs/solutions/ev-charging).